junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean presses his palms on the horse's back, just to feel its heartbeat.
 Then slowly feeling his own heartbeat calming down.

-He looks up at the starry sky, closing his eyes, exhaling deeply, smelling the sand and bushes. *Where are you, man?* He can't help thinking, not even sure if that's a prayer or just a haunting thought keep replaying itself in his mind.
+He looks up at the starry sky, closing his eyes, exhaling deeply, smelling the sand and bushes. *Where are you, man?* He can't help thinking, not even sure if that's a prayer or just a haunting thought replaying itself in his mind.

-He lets the horse decide the road for him, leaving his own mind wandering -- that's another similar yet different experience from driving, one he can actually take his eyes off the road long enough and no need to worry about crushing into some other incoming vehicles.
+He lets the horse decide the road for him, leaving his own mind wandering -- that's another similar yet different experience from driving, one he can actually take his eyes off the road long enough and no need to worry about crashing into some other incoming vehicles.

 When the night sinks deep into the dark and cold hour, he lets the horse rest.
 Finding a relatively soft spot on the sandy land, wrapping himself in the blanket, he rests his eyes for a handful of hours.
 Then moves on again before the sun fully rises.